uros7251/uros7251.github.io/docs/_posts/2023-09-29-Linear-Electric-Circuit-Solver-2.md

 ---
 title:  "Linear Circuit Solver - part 2"
-date:   2023-09-22
+date:   2023-09-29
-categories: electrical engineering
+categories: electrical_engineering
 permalink: posts/linear-circuit-solver-2
 ---
-# Part 2 - Arbitrary topologies
+# Arbitrary topologies
 ## Pitfalls of the current solution
 The methodology discussed in the [previous part](/posts/linear-circuit-solver-1) works well for circuits represented as trees of series and parallel connections.
 However, its applicability is constrained when dealing with more intricate topologies, such as bridge circuits, where components are interconnected in more complex ways.
 Consequently, its scope is somewhat limited.